kamenoseiji/imageSynth/README.md

               To track comet motion.
 The pixel values should be specified with the -X and -Y options (without space).
 Options

-  -F : focal length to apply cos^4-law correction for optical vignetting (e.g. -F50 for a f=50 mm lens)
+  -F : focal length to apply cos^4-law correction for optical vignetting (e.g. -F50 for a (cos θ/50º)^4 correction).

   -T : switch to apply transfer function to enhance contrast